-A new research report from Common Sense, Watching Gender: How Stereotypes in Movies and on TV Impact Kids' Development, shows that kids who are fed gender stereotypes may internalize those roles, shaping their behavior for years to come.
+Common Sense's 2017 research report, Watching Gender: How Stereotypes in Movies and on TV Impact Kids' Development, showed that kids who are fed gender stereotypes may internalize those roles, shaping their behavior for years to come.

 It's important to be mindful of how our words, actions, and content choices in the classroom can perpetuate or combat gender stereotypes.